Visit Transnistria: What to see in Tiraspol and Bendery in the unrecognised state of the Pridnestrovian Moldavian

 Memorial Park, Bendery

-The final thing to see in the park is the Memorial to the Victims of the Holocaust and from there it is a short walk to the mosaic-decorated House of Culture and the classic Soviet-style Monument to Pavel Tkachenko, the Russian-born Romanian communist activist.
+The final thing to see in the park is the Memorial to the Victims of the Holocaust and from there it is a short walk to the mosaic-decorated House of Culture and the socialist realism style Monument to Pavel Tkachenko, the Russian-born Romanian communist activist.
 You are now on Lenin Street and this will take you through the centre of town to a park and the first of two Lenin monuments that we located in the city.
 This one is rather mouldy in appearance and, in summer anyway, blends in nicely with its surroundings.
 There is another ornate mosaic over the road from Lenin, near the Gorky Cinema entitled “Făt-Frumos”.
 Akin to Prince Charming, Făt-Frumos was a knight-hero in Romanian folklore and the mosaic depicts a scene from one of the fairytales associated with him.
 It is a nice piece that is worth checking out before heading to the second Lenin, which is in a less prominent position, and therefore trickier to find than the first one.

 Monument to Pavel Tkachenko and the House of Culture, Bendery